close print view

 Any health carrier may offer wellness coverage.
 Many employer group plans include wellness programs as an option.
 The health carrier may offer a reduction in premium, copayments, coinsurance, or deductibles, or a combination of these incentives, in exchange for employees’ participation in any health behavior wellness, maintenance or improvement program offered by the employer.
 The employer and health carrier must agree to certain indicators of employees’ health status.
 The employer must then provide the health carrier with evidence of improvement or maintenance of the employees’ health status and health behaviors under the program.
 Health carriers are not required to continue indefinitely any wellness programs or incentives associated with the program.
 See and MCL 500.3426.

-If you do not have access to group health coverage and are not eligible for Medicaid or Medicare, individual health coverage may be purchased through a licensed agent, directly from the health carrier or through the Health Insurance Marketplace.
+If you do not have access to group health coverage and are not eligible for the Healthy Michigan Plan, Medicaid or Medicare, individual health coverage may be purchased through a licensed agent, directly from the health carrier or through the Health Insurance Marketplace.
 For more information on how to shop for coverage, see Shopping for Health Coverage.
 You are the policyholder on an individual policy.
 Your policy can cover you and your eligible dependents.

 Individual policies must include specific minimum health care benefits required by Michigan and federal law.
 Individual plans can have varying copayments, coinsurance and deductibles including health plans used in conjunction with Health Savings Accounts with high deductibles.
 These deductibles are subject to limits set by the Internal Revenue Service.